-Many unpaid carers find it difficult to take time for themselves, struggling with feelings of guilt if they cannot care for their loved one in the way that they want to, as much as they want to, and it is important that you recognise and acknowledge these feeling if you have them.
+Many unpaid carers find it difficult to take time for themselves.
+They struggle with feelings of guilt if they cannot care for their loved one in the way that they want to, as much as they want to.
+It is important that you recognise and acknowledge these feeling if you have them.

-When a carer needs time off – whether it is for a holiday, a planned amount of time, or emergency, respite cover can be bought in to take their place on a temporary basis.
+When a carer needs time off – whether it is for a holiday, a planned amount of time, or an emergency - respite cover can be brought in to take their place on a temporary basis.
 Respite cover can be arranged and supplied by professional carers with the knowledge and experience to look after their loved ones as well as being able to make them feel comfortable and at ease.

-It is important to remember that everybody needs to have some time off, either to allow you to get away, or just to enjoy some fun time with your loved one, and respite care is the best way to do this.
+It is important to remember that everybody needs to have some time off, either to allow you to get away, or just to enjoy some fun time with your loved one.
+Respite care is the best way to do this.

 Even if caring is not your official job, you may be entitled to an amount of Carer’s Allowance.
 There are several criteria that you must meet to be eligible, including a minimum number of hours each week that you are caring for your loved one, and a cap on your weekly income.